 Each year the Commission seeks nominations from accredited member institutions for consideration of the ACCSC Community Service Award.
 In selecting a winner for this award, the Commission considered several compelling aspects, such as:

-What is clear to the Commission is that through these initiatives, students at ICB have the opportunity to learn about various non-profit organizations and their missions, as well as to see the impact of their work and how it has touched the lives of people beyond the boundaries of their own community.
+What is clear to the Commission is that through these initiatives, students at Stanbridge College have made meaningful connections through their community service by applying their in-school knowledge to their volunteer experience where students are exposed to real-life issues where they are able to find solutions using the tools of their discipline.
+Students also benefit by learning about the realities of non-profit organizations and real-world patient care issues, as well as to see the impact of their work and how it has touched the lives of people beyond the boundaries of their own community.

-Please join ACCSC in congratulation the Illinois Center for Broadcasting on being named the winner of the Community Service Award for 2012.
+Please join ACCSC in congratulation Stanbridge College on being named the winner of the Community Service Award for 2013.